Linux Users of Victoria

-One of the largest and oldest Linux User Groups in Australia, it was incorporated in 1993 as a not for profit group.
+It was incorporated in 1993 as a not for profit group, making it one of the largest and oldest Linux User Groups in Australia.
 It now has close to fifteen hundred members.
 It used to have regional SIGs but they are currently inactive.

 Meetings are held on the first Tuesday of the month via Jitsi or BBB.

+Organization

 The committee is democratically elected each year in advance of the Annual General Meeting using free election software called MemberDB.
 The positions are President, Vice-President, Secretary and Treasurer, as well as four ordinary committee members - the current committee members are listed on the website.